MACS-30111-23/pa00-baihuiw/README.md

 * Headers (one or more)
 * Baihui Wang(Lexie)
 * Emphasis (italics or/and bold)
+* From Dalian, China.
+Studied in Japan, Australia before.
+Interested in Political Science, Economics, Business etc.
 * Lists
 * Images: add a picture (of yourself or something else) to your repo and embed it in your README
 * ![idphoto](https://github.com/user-attachments/assets/2ee439cb-8ba2-431b-b433-062cc0f94efe)